DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Stats.md

 	- Minimum value - the minimum value of the stat
 	- Description - a string that describes the stat

+- Stats should also contain operator overloads that either add a stat to another stat or add a numeric value to the stat

 ### What Are the Types of Stats

 - Character Stats